vedph/gve-doc/export/export-cadmus.md

 This has many benefits:

-- it is best fit to the target format, which is typically based on a DOM tree, like XML or HTML.
+- it is best fit to the _target format_, which is typically based on a [DOM tree](https://en.wikipedia.org/wiki/Document_Object_Model), like XML or HTML.
 We can thus generate the tree, and then just materialize it into markup.
-- it allows for multiple text flows.
+- it allows for _multiple text flows_.
 For instance, in the Saba 1919 TEI scheme branches like `lem` and `rdg` are used to represent different text versions.
 - it allows for [complex single text flows](export-trees.md), which branch into segments representing alternative versions, like for instance in TEI parallel segmentation.